Cell adhesion

 Cell adhesion is the process by which cells interact and attach to neighbouring cells through specialised molecules of the cell surface.
-This process can occur either through direct contact between cell surfaces such as cell junctions or indirect interaction, where cells attach to surrounding extracellular matrix, a gel-like structure containing molecules released by cells into spaces between them.
+This process can occur either through direct contact between cell surfaces such as cell junctions or indirect interaction, where cells attach to surrounding extracellular matrix (ECM), a gel-like structure containing molecules released by cells into spaces between them.
 Cells adhesion occurs from the interactions between cell-adhesion molecules (CAMs), transmembrane proteins located on the cell surface.
 Cell adhesion links cells in different ways and can be involved in signal transduction for cells to detect and respond to changes in the surroundings.
 Other cellular processes regulated by cell adhesion include cell migration and tissue development in multicellular organisms.
 Alterations in cell adhesion can disrupt important cellular processes and lead to a variety of diseases, including cancer and arthritis.
 Cell adhesion is also essential for infectious organisms, such as bacteria or viruses, to cause diseases.